algolia/json-stream-analyzer/README.md

  */
 ```

-**Note:** `combine` is a partially destructive operation on `tags`, since we only keep one tag per node of the model.
+**Note:** By default, `combine` is a partially destructive operation on `tags`, since we only keep one tag per node of the model.
 However, `combine` will still guarantee that you have at least one tag for each type that is present at each level in your model.

 For instance, if we retake our previous example, but mark each record with a specific tag, we can identify **one** record for each parts of the model, and so we can have information on **one** of the records that have the description field, and **one** of the records that are missing it.